 Men are more than twice as likely to die from the novel coronavirus, reports the first published study to break down the sex differences in infected patients.
 In turn, they are more likely to experience a more severe course of the disease than women.
 Overall, men and women are equally likely to contract Covid-19, the study claims.

 This study provides the strongest evidence yet that sex is a risk factor.
-Case reports spanning different countries increasingly reveal a stark coronavirus gender gap — this research helps to explain why.
+Case reports spanning different countries increasingly reveal a stark coronavirus gap between the sexes— this research helps to explain why.

 It was published Wednesday in the journal Frontiers of Public Health.